hmxxu/BeatBuddy/README.md

 When adding more tests, simply create a file ending in `.test.ts`.
 BeatBuddy is tested using the `Jest` testing framework, and the preference for file structure is that tests are placed directly next to the unit they are testing.

+## Running tests on your local machine
+Simply make sure your `.env` file is set, and use `npm run jest` to run all unit tests.

 *-content subject to change-*

 # CURRENTLY WORKING FEATURES